The Deadly Attachment: Plot

-After the prisoners receive a fish and chips supper ordered by Private Walker (including soggy chips, despite the U-boat captain's demands), the platoon settles down to guard the prisoners overnight.
+The platoon settles down to guard the prisoners overnight.
 The Verger and Warden Hodges enter the hall after a night out drinking to find the prisoners waiting for them.
-Taking advantage of the distraction, the U-boat captain feigns illness and manages to steal Mainwaring's revolver, seizing Hodges as a hostage.
+Taking advantage of the distraction, the U-boat captain manages to steal Mainwaring's revolver, seizing Hodges as a hostage.

 After a tense standoff between the Germans (housed in the vicar's office with their hostage) and the platoon (in the main hall with superior firepower), Mainwaring has an idea; he agrees to release the prisoners, confident that someone in the town will see them escaping.
 But the captain has anticipated this, and says the platoon will escort the prisoners through town and back to the harbour so as to avert suspicion, and will then accompany them back to France to ensure that the Royal Navy does not intervene.
-Once they are across the channel, his list will be closely examined.
 Cooperation will be further enforced by a grenade attached to a line of string in Jones's waistband, which the captain will activate at any hint of trouble.

 The U-boat captain's plan is inadvertently thwarted by Mainwaring's senior officer, Colonel Pritchard, who chances upon the marching platoon en route to the harbour and, seeing the string in Jones' waistband, immediately pulls it.
 In the resulting chaos, Wilson calmly asks the Colonel for his gun, and uses it to recapture the Germans, forcing them up against the wall.
 Upon being told by Wilson that the grenades have been primed with false detonators, Mainwaring angrily asks why Wilson can never follow his orders, before realising that Wilson has saved Jones' life.
-Jones then asks that Private Frazer remove his hand from his trousers.